 But I had to wait 4 days for the email support team to reply to my support request — that’s long enough for most users to uninstall GridinSoft and get a better antivirus program with a competent customer support team.
 Adding insult to injury, the answer that I finally received from GridinSoft was just a copy/paste from the official web site that didn’t really answer my question.

 Is GridinSoft a Good Antivirus?

-GridinSoft’s Windows app doesn’t provide the same level of malware detection as top competitors like Norton, Bitdefender, and McAfee — GridinSoft wasn’t able to detect more than 70% of the malware samples in all of my tests.
+Not really, no — GridinSoft is an overpriced and minimally useful anti-malware scanner.
+GridinSoft’s Windows app doesn’t provide the same level of malware detection as top competitors like Norton and Bitdefender.
+In my tests, it wasn’t able to detect more than 70% of malware samples.